christophermilian/autonomous-dryvacuum-cleaner/README.md

 # Autonomous Dryvacuum Cleaner for Enriched Uranium

 ## Description
-This is the repository holding the Python code for our senior design project.
+This is the repository holding the catkin workspace to our ROS-controlled robot being developed for Senior Design 2 at FIU, Fall 2021.

 ## Technologies
 - Python